albinech/NumberModify/README.md

 # Filter by Predicate.
 Interfaces

-Intermediate level task for practicing Interfaces, Strategy pattern.
+Intermediate level task for practicing interfaces, strategy pattern.

-Estimated time to complete the task - 2h.
+Estimated time to complete the task - 1.5h.

 The task requires .NET 6 SDK installed.